A Major Development in Japan

 As such, outsourcing represents an open door to new efficiencies and cost-effectiveness in Japan’s reach for a global place in the pharmaceutical economy.
 Moreover, because the pursuit of common manufacturing agreements is tied to the ongoing harmonization (of common regulations) efforts between the US, the EU, and Japan, outsourcing is a key element in the move toward new partnerships between East and West.
 The opening of this door and the lifting of the 100% requirement by the Pharmaceutical Affairs law promises both Japan and the West that the barriers to outsourcing will continue to diminish.
 While it will take some time for the smaller firms to gain the experience to make the most of their new-found opportunity, firms of all sizes will benefit from the new outsourcing opportunities.
 They will offer Japan’s pharmaceutical industry efficiency, cost-effectiveness, and the ability to gain competitive advantages in their manufacturing approach.

 Lessons from the Outsourcing Journal:

-- A law to be implemented in 2005, allowing Japanese pharmaceutical companies to outsource 100% of their drug manufacturing processes, will provide major opportunities in Japan for US and European outsourcing.
+- A law allowing Japanese pharmaceutical companies to outsource 100% of their drug manufacturing processes will provide major opportunities in Japan for US and European outsourcing.

-- The new law separates marketing and manufacturing functions and permits companies to decide how much to outsource, depending on company needs.
+- The Pharmaceutical Affairs Law separates marketing and manufacturing functions and permits companies to decide how much to outsource, depending on company needs.

 - To be successful, US and European outsourcers will need to learn to understand and adapt to the Japanese pharmaceutical practices and culture.